-To place your long term care insurance quotes on an even playing field and to avoid being "low-balled" by an agent, LTC Partner advises you to always ask for the automatic 5% compound inflation protection to be quoted for you.
-Especially if you are age 69 or younger.
+To place your long term care insurance quotes on an even playing field and to avoid being "low-balled" by an agent, I advise you to always ask for at least 2 quotes: one quote with automatic 3% compound inflation protection, and the second quote with automatic 5% compound inflation protection.
+Inflation protection is critically importnat, especially if you are age 69 or younger.

-Group long term care insurance polices may not offer an automatic 5% compound option.
+**Group long term care insurance polices may not offer any automatic compound inflation protection options.
 Every individual long term care insurance company will offer you this option, however.

 Is Home Care paid out at 100%?